-Most coins are worth very little -- less than $1 US in worn condition.
+Most dates of this coin are worth very little -- less than $1 US in worn condition.
 The piece shown in the picture has a numismatic grade around Extra Fine (XF) to Almost Uncirculated (AU); it is well preserved.
-If Tolar's coin is in as good shape as the picture, the $8 value is a good estimate of catalog value.
+If Tolar's coin is in as good shape as the picture, the $8 figure is a good estimate of catalog value.
 Here are typical values for these coins:

 ALL DATES EXCEPT AS NOTED BELOW:

 worn: less than $1 US dollar catalog value

 Some coins are worth slightly more.
 All values below are for coins in well preserved condition.

 IF YOUR YEAR IS NOT MENTIONED BELOW, IT'S A COMMON YEAR - SEE VALUES ABOVE

 1951 and 1952: $8

 1955 with teeth around letters on front (eagle side): $7